 Catholic schools are committed to fostering cultures of inclusion that respond to the educational needs of students regardless of their abilities, backgrounds and aspirations.
 This commitment to inclusive practices is supportive of both Church teaching and legislative requirements.

 Under the Commonwealth Disability Discrimination Act (1991), the Disability Standards for Education (2005) seek to ensure that education is made accessible to students with disabilities.
 Specifically, the standard address enrolment, participation, curriculum.
 Student services and the elimination of harassment and victimisation.

-Enrolment of students with special needs is facilitated through the Enrolment Application and Support Procedures for Students requiring Significant Educational Adjustments.
+Enrolment of students with diverse needs is facilitated through the Enrolment Application and Support Procedures for Students requiring Significant Educational Adjustments.
 This process encourages all participants in the education process (parents, students, teachers, school leadership, student services representatives) to share as partners, the responsibility for successful outcomes for all students.
 The process seeks to reveal and clarity the characteristics of the learner and to assess the adjustments for accessing learning and the implications of these for the school, the family and the student.
 Further information can be found here.

 St Michael’s School has access to Catholic Education’s advisory teachers, speech language pathologists, psychologists, occupational therapists, learning support teachers, student counsellors, physical therapists, hearing and vision impairment consultants and Indigenous education officers, and can also collaborate with a range of external agencies to enhance support of the individual needs of students.